 While international medical experiences offer amazing learning opportunities and adventure, they should not be undertaken without adequate investigation.
-This includes insuring the trip will be educational, well-supervised and respectful of the limits of medical students at various levels of training, sensitive to the needs of the community, and, of course, safe.
+This includes ensuring the trip will be educational, well-supervised, respectful of the limits of medical students at various levels of training, sensitive to the community’s needs, and, of course, safe.
 Students are expected to be academically sound and have no deficiencies in coursework to obtain approval.
+In addition, there are Federal, State of Florida, and UCF policies that apply to international travelers.
 The following are the steps needed before students undertake any international medical travel, including travel with groups outside the UCF COM and during vacation time.
 Plan to complete the steps below at least 8 weeks before you travel.

 Step 1 – Contact Student Affairs